 Death Valley National Park is designated as the largest Dark Sky National Park in the U.S.A.
 Death Valley’s natural darkness led the International Dark-Sky Association to designate the park as the third and largest International Dark Sky Park.

-“The Dark Sky Park designation represents not only the efforts of the park and its partners, but the dedication of avid amateur astronomers who have sought the park’s world-class starry skies for decades,” said Dan Duriscoe, of the National Park Service’s Natural Sounds and Night Skies Division.
+“The Dark Sky Park designation represents not only the efforts of the park and its partners but the dedication of avid amateur astronomers who have sought the park’s world-class starry skies for decades,” said Dan Duriscoe, of the National Park Service’s Natural Sounds and Night Skies Division.
 Read more about the dark sky observation opportunities from the park service.

-We always bring along a star chart/wheel so we can learn the names of the constellations in the dark velvet sky of the back country.
-These star charts come in various types and sizes so you can carry them backpacking, your truck’s glove box, or pack with your camping gear.
+We always bring along a star chart/ planisphere to learn the names of the constellations in the dark enthralling sky of the backcountry.
+These star charts come in various types and sizes so you can carry them backpacking, in your truck’s glove box, or pack with your camping gear.
 This reliable tool does not need batteries or cell phone service and is an easy skill to learn.

 Getting a closer view